 On completion of this course, the student will be able to:

-- have knowledge about the societal, political, economic, technological and cultural aspects of managing and responding to contemporary environmental change and sustainability problems
+- Learn about the societal, political, economic, technological and cultural aspects of managing and responding to contemporary environmental change and sustainability problems;

-- develop skills in group work, poster presentations, writing policy briefs and reviewing academic and policy documents to summarise, evaluate and gain a deeper understanding of particular environmental change and sustainability topics and debates.
+- Develop skills in group work, poster presentations, writing policy briefs and reviewing academic and policy documents to summarise, evaluate and gain a deeper understanding of particular environmental change and sustainability topics and debates.

 |Dryzek, J. S. & D. Schlosberg.
 (1998).
 Debating the Earth: the environmental politics reader.
 Oxford University Press.|